muratbayindir/stm32f4_template/readme.md

-I made a template for stm32f429I discovery board to make things easier.
+A template for stm32f429I discovery board. based on gcc works on linux.
 It contains usb host msc , fatfs , emwin and freertos middlewares.
 It requires GNU Arm Embedded Toolchain to compile and STM32CubeProgrammer software to flash.

-To use this template set the arm toolchain path in makefile.